 Our community culture recognises and places great value on the potential learning that can be had from interpersonal interactions and a sharing of experiences and perspectives.
 Indeed, we believe that one of the best ways for students to learn is with and from each other, in cooperative and collaborative ways.
 Thus rather than being passive receivers, our students debate and discuss, review each other’s work and learn through presentations and projects in the true spirit of community.
 Since most of life’s really important tasks involve working with others, they are uniquely equipped to achieve what they set out to do in the real world.

-Educators at NiBS do not work alone; they reach out and partner with parents and the extended family.
-Parental participation is recognized as a vital component in a child’s education, and when parents and educators work together, they create a learning environment without conflict – one that is secure, creative, healthy and happy and that extends seamlessly from home to school and into the world beyond.
+Educators at NiBS do not work alone; they reach out and partner with both, parents and an entire community of storytellers, artistes, nutritionists, environmentalists and more.
+Parental participation is recognised as a vital component in a child’s education, and when parents and educators work together, they create a learning environment without conflict – one that is secure, creative, healthy and happy and that extends seamlessly from home to school and into the world beyond.

 The power of learning from life

 Our educators continually update the curriculum to ensure that it remains intimately connected to the life experiences of our children and responsive to the needs of the community.
 Thus field trips, interdisciplinary projects, interactions with guest experts and community service, are all an integral part of our programme.
 Our pioneering project based initiatives like ‘Together We Can’ and ‘Voice of Art’ are examples of innovations that simultaneously nurture creativity in our children, help them collaborate with others, learn life skills and interact with the leading thinkers in the field of the arts, craft, literature and science.

 The power of learning all day, every day… lifelong!